 101 Theory I.

 The study of basic diatonic harmony in Western tonal music, including harmonic analysis, harmonic dictation, phrase and cadence structures, part writing, and the application of analysis to the performance of 18th century music.
-Numeric grade only.

 101A Integrated Musicianship I.